meteor/redis-livedata/README.md

 ## Supported commands

-Right now only commands related to keys and strings are supported (but not binary operations).
-Sets, hashes, ordered sets and other are not currently supported.
+Right now only commands related to keys and strings are supported (but not binary operations) and Hashes.
+Sets, ordered sets and other are not currently supported.

 Flushall does not currently work, because Redis doesn't send a keyspace notification.

+## Known Issues

+Right now it is known that the following things don't work:

+- publishing an array of cursors (create several separate publishes instead)
+- flushall is not noticed
+- no support for sets, ordered sets, lists, hyperloglog, etc

 # License